Full Fix: Dropbox sync icons not showing in Windows 10, 8.1, 7

 Dropbox is one of the best cloud storage services available, allowing users to view and edit their files on any device, anytime and anywhere, share files, and automatically back up their work.
 This service is a UWP app, and is compatible with many Windows 10 features such as Windows Hello, Live Tiles and Notifications.

-If your Dropbox sync icons are not visible in Windows 10, follow the steps listed below to fix this issue.
+Dropbox sync icons not working on Windows 10, how to fix them?

 Use this tool to fix various PC errors